British Summer Time

 by Ellen Castelow

 ‘Spring forward, fall back’.
-This weekend the clocks go back as British Summer Time comes to an end for this year and the UK reverts back to Greenwich Mean Time (GMT).
-The mornings will get lighter and the evenings will be darker, earlier.
+In spring, the clocks go forward one hour and British Summer Time begins.
+In autumn (fall), the clocks go back as British Summer Time comes to an end and the UK reverts back to Greenwich Mean Time (GMT).

 But when did this practice begin, and why?